vanhoangkha/Networking-fundamentals/Day44_FTP_and_TFTP.md

 TFTP TID (Not in the CCNA exam)

-- When the CLIENT sends the FIRST message to the SERVER, the DESTINATION PORT is UDP 69 and the SOURCE PORT is a random EPHEMERAL PORT
+- When the CLIENT sends the FIRST message to the SERVER, the DESTINATION Cổng is UDP 69 and the SOURCE Cổng is a random EPHEMERAL Cổng
-- This “random port” is called a “TRANSFER IDENTIFIER” (TID) and identifies the DATA TRANSFER
+- This “random Cổng” is called a “TRANSFER IDENTIFIER” (TID) and identifies the DATA TRANSFER
-- The SERVER then also selects a RANDOM TID to use as a SOURCE PORT when it replies, NOT UDP 69
+- The SERVER then also selects a RANDOM TID to use as a SOURCE Cổng when it replies, NOT UDP 69
-- When the CLIENT sends the NEXT message, the DESTINATION PORT will be the SERVER’S TID, NOT UDP 69
+- When the CLIENT sends the NEXT message, the DESTINATION Cổng will be the SERVER’S TID, NOT UDP 69

-UDP PORT 69 (TFTP) is only used at the initial request message
+UDP Cổng 69 (TFTP) is only used at the initial request message

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5976c631-4cba-4449-a2b4-912f90cb66e1)